 Most business insurance policies do not cover Coronaviruses losses, despite including business interruption cover.
 This type of cover is to cover damage to business premises or equipment, such as by flood or fire.
 Many of these policies will not include cover for forced closure by authorities.

-With the information on the Coronavirus pandemic changing very frequently, it is hard to keep up with the support that is available for tradespeople.
+With the information on the Coronavirus pandemic changing frequently, it is hard to keep up with the support that is available for tradespeople.
 We’ve compiled this list of everything currently available to small businesses and tradespeople.
 We will update this list with new information as it is available.

 As from the 17th March 2020;